Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

-12.Hyundai palisade is  the most expensive car in san francisco 13.silver color has more car mileage in each year 14.Honda brand has most total mileage used in each year 15.Dallas has more revenue earned by cars sold in each location
+12.Hyundai palisade is  the most expensive car in san francisco 13.silver color has more car mileage in each year 14.Honda brand has most total mileage used in each year 15.Dallas generate revenue earned  sold in each location